The Scottish Crannog Centre welcomes School and University Groups for educational visits.

 Our expert Iron Age Interpreters aim to inform, educate and inspire students about Crannogs and life on the loch 2,500 years ago.

-An educational visit to the Scottish Crannog Centre is a unique experience enhanced by the sights and smells inside the atmospheric Crannog roundhouse.
+An educational visit to the Scottish Crannog Centre is a unique experience enhanced by the sights and smells of ancient Loch Tay.
 Students of all ages leave with a greater understanding of how ancient people lived in Scotland.

 Hands-on activities mean that students also get a taste of daily life within the Crannog Community.